-As of version 1.0, you can authorize the program to access your data, browse your timelines, post text with some formatting (to Public, Followers, person lists and specific people), upload pictures, interact with the posts (like, comment, share, edit and delete) and the comments (like and delete), edit your profile, change your avatar, watch the minor activity feed (meanwhile), manage your contact list and follow new people.
+As of current version, 1.4.4, you can authorize the program to access your data, browse your timelines (including jumping to any page with Control+G or clicking on the page number), post text with some formatting (to Public, Followers, person lists and specific people), upload pictures, audio, video and other files, interact with the posts (like, comment, share, edit and delete) and the comments (like, edit and delete).

 Check the Dianara category on this blog for more up to date information.

-- Archlinux packages (AUR): https://aur.archlinux.org/packages/dianara/
+- Archlinux package (AUR recipe): https://aur.archlinux.org/packages/dianara/

 - Gentoo ebuild: http://packages.gentoo.org/package/net-im/dianara